 2015 was a big year for Disney movies.
 In fact, it was the biggest year ever, financially, considering that, in total, the studio made over five billion dollars in gross revenue.

-The biggest hits for Disney this year, including both live-action and animated movies, were “Avengers: Age of Ultron” (which grossed $1.4 billion dollars worldwide), Disney/Pixar’s “Inside Out” ($855.4 million), “Cinderella ($542.5 million), “Ant-Man” ($519.1 million), and of course “Star Wars: The Force Awakens,” which smashed records this past weekend, earning $529 million globally over its first few days.
-Of course, that movie will accumulate much, much more as its performance continues.
+The biggest hits for Disney this year, including both live-action and animated movies, were “Avengers: Age of Ultron” (which grossed 1.4 billion dollars worldwide), Disney/Pixar’s “Inside Out” ($855.4 million), “Cinderella ($542.5 million), “Ant-Man” ($519.1 million), and of course “Star Wars: The Force Awakens,” which smashed records this past weekend, earning $529 million globally over its first few days.
+But, of course, that movie will accumulate much, much more as its performance continues.

 Universal Studios still leads all other distributors as the top-grosser for 2015, with $6.8 billion total (combining the smash hits of “Jurassic World,” “Furious 7,” and “Minions,” among others.)
-Disney’s only major financial disappointment this year was Pixar’s “The Good Dinosaur,” which has so failed to even recoup its budget, grossing $189.8 million so far, and having cost an estimated $200 million.
+Disney’s only major financial disappointment this year was Pixar’s “The Good Dinosaur,” which failed even to recoup its budget, grossing $189.8 million so far and having cost an estimated $200 million.

-Considering that “Star Wars: The Force Awakens” will likely continue to perform incredibly well at the box office going into the new year (and that there are more sure-fire hits coming from Pixar, Marvel, and Lucasfilm), 2016 will almost certainly continue the trend of success for Disney.
+Considering that “Star Wars: The Force Awakens” will likely continue to perform incredibly well at the box office going into the new year (and that more sure-fire hits are coming from Pixar, Marvel, and Lucasfilm),, 2016 will almost certainly continue the trend of success for Disney.